tamucc-comp-bio/classroom_repo_2025/lectures/lecture03.md

 less -S admesh2tsv.bash
 ```

-In the lecture, I will orient you to this repo which .
+In the lecture, I will orient you to this repo which is similar, but not the same as your homework repo.

 ### IMPORTANT: delete the `admesh2tsv` repo we cloned in class before doing the homework.
 For the home work, you will clone your homework repo, which is very similar to `LimpetShellEvolution`, to your computer and complete you work there.